gonzaloamadio/package-tools/README.md

 * Test bandit and safety scripts
 * Test custom hooks
 * Final overall testing
+* Debate if we should use black or not ([read this](https://luminousmen.com/post/my-unpopular-opinion-about-black-code-formatter)), we can leave it in the makefile as optional.

 ## Easy way of using this repo